jmacdotorg/plerd/README.md

 Furthermore, source files' names must end in either `.md` or `.markdown`.

-For example, a valid source file could be called `2010-01-01 blah.markdown`, and it could contain this, in full:
+For example, a valid source file could be called `2010-01-01-my-day-today.markdown`, and it could contain this, in full:

     title: My day today